mne-tools/mne-python/doc/_includes/forward.rst

    <https://github.com/mne-tools/mne-python/blob/master/mne/io/constants.py#L186-L197>`__.

 The coordinate systems used in MNE software (and FreeSurfer) and their relationships are depicted in :ref:`coordinate_system_figure`.
-Except for the *Sensor coordinates*, all of the coordinate systems are Cartesian and have the "RAS" (Right-Anterior-Superior) orientation, *i.e.*, the :math:`x` axis points to the right, the :math:`y` axis to the front, and the :math:`z` axis up.
+Except for the *sensor coordinates*, all of the coordinate systems are Cartesian and have the "RAS" (Right-Anterior-Superior) orientation, *i.e.*, the :math:`x` axis points to the right, the :math:`y` axis to the front, and the :math:`z` axis up.

 .. _coordinate_system_figure: